h8d13/ALFN---Alpine-Linux-For-Noobs/README.md

 Then I realized i was an idiot.
 So instead the source (apply changes) thing should go in the autorun (we mentionned above).

-So I believe the right way to do this is either setting env variables in the doas to share a shell or to autoimport the .profile files.
+## So here is how to do it properly!

-## To properly have you aliases loaded everytime on Alpine (.profile  & .ashrc)
+To properly have you aliases loaded everytime on Alpine (.profile  & .ashrc) without having to 'source' everytime.

-> First go to profile and add
+> First go to `~/.profile` and add
 `export ENV=~/.ashrc`

 > Then add the desired commands to
-`~/.profile`
+`~/.ashrc`

 Profile will be run on login meaning your aliases are loaded :)